PagerDuty/terraform-provider-pagerduty/website/docs/r/extension.html.markdown

   * `endpoint_url` - (Required) The url of the extension.
   * `extension_schema` - (Required) This is the schema for this extension.
   * `extension_objects` - (Required) This is the objects for which the extension applies (An array of service ids).
+  * `config` - (Optional) The configuration of the service extension as string containing plain JSON-encoded data.

     **Note:** You can use the `pagerduty_extension_schema` data source to locate the appropriate extension vendor ID.
 ## Attributes Reference